 - Diabetic supplies (please bring with you a small container for blood-related waste material)

 The above items will be allowed in the testing room upon visual inspection by the Pearson VUE testing center staff before being taken into the testing room.
 For items attached to the candidate, a visual inspection will be done by examining the item without directly touching it or the candidate and without asking the candidate to remove the item.

-View a current list of allowed items on the Pearson VUE website (pdf) before you arrive for your exam.
+View the current list of comfort items allowed on the Pearson VUE website (pdf) before you arrive for your exam.